PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day1.md

 1. Define the terms 'intelligent agent', 'algorithm', and 'chatbot'
 2. Explain what the Loebner Prize entails
 3. Provide an example of an intelligent agent, and give a PEAS description of the task environment
-4. Compare, and contrast the four main agent types/architectures
+4. Compare, and contrast the main (conversational) agent types/architectures
 5. Create a simple rule-based chatbot with Google Forms, and Fobio.io

 ## Questions or issues?